bragewizard/matrisen/docs/notes.typ

 make a global resource bank with buffers and images, dont bundle them together and put structs everywhere and member variables everywhere

+Use uniforms for global scene data and depending on material for texture and samplers use push constants in

 // TODO